 Our patented VORTEX® engine thrust chamber assembly confines propellant mixing and burning to the core region of a coaxial vortex flow field.
-This enables dramatic cost savings through robust design margins leading to extremely high durability, reliability and reusability in engines that are inexpensive to manufacture and maintain.
+Enabling dramatic cost savings through robust design margins also leads to extremely high durability, reliability, and reusability in engines that are inexpensive to manufacture and maintain.

 The coaxial vortex flow field is also applicable to hybrid rocket engine systems to produce fuel regression rates significantly higher than conventional hybrid configurations.
-This increase in fuel regression rate enables the use of a simple circular grain port and leads to significant gains in performance, reliability and durability of hybrid systems.
+This increase in fuel regression rate enables the use of a simple circular grain port, conferring significant gains in performance, reliability, and durability of hybrid systems.